gchq/sleeper/docs/usage/data-retrieval.md

 ### SQL Query Filtering (Experimental)

-You can include an optional SQL query to filter or transform the results of your query.
-This capability is **experimental** and currently only supported with the **DataFusion query engine**.
+SQL query filtering is also supported when submitting queries via SQS.
+See the [SQL Query Filtering](#sql-query-filtering-experimental) section under "Running queries directly using the Java client" for details, prerequisites, and example SQL queries.

-Add the `processingConfig` field with the `sqlQuery` property to apply SQL filtering:
+To apply SQL filtering to an SQS query, add the `processingConfig` field with the `sqlQuery` property:

 ```JSON
 {